bancorprotocol/contracts-solidity/README.md

-# Enjin Token And Crowdfund Contract -- Audit
+# Enjin Token And Crowdfund Contract

 ## Testing
 Tests are included and can be run using truffle.